 Every year, gardeners get excited to start their tomato plants, in the hopes of a great harvest.
 However, if the weather does not cooperate, a frost in late spring or early fall can damage your plants or fruit.

 So, what is the lowest temperature tomato plants can tolerate?
-A temperature of 32 degrees Fahrenheit or below will result in frost that will kill unprotected tomato plants.
-A temperature below 40 degrees Fahrenheit will cause stunted growth, wilted leaves, and pitting of fruit.
+Tomato plants can tolerate temperatures above freezing (over 32 degrees Fahrenheit) and survive.
+A temperature of 32 degrees Fahrenheit or below will result in a frost or freeze that will kill unprotected tomato plants.
+A temperature below 40 degrees Fahrenheit will cause stunted growth, wilted leaves, and pitting of fruit on tomato plants.
 Any temperature below 50 degrees Fahrenheit will lower pollen production.
 Any temperature below 55 degrees Fahrenheit will cause dropped flowers and decreased fruit quality.

 Of course, there are some ways to protect your tomato plants from the cold, both at the start and the end of the growing season.

 In this article, we’ll talk about how much cold tomato plants can tolerate, and how they are affected at different temperatures.

 We’ll also look at ways to protect young tomato plants from spring frost and mature tomato plants from fall frost.